Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 |---|---|---|---|

-| Experiment Tracker | Active and recently concluded A/B tests affecting the DE funnel | Experiment platform API, feature flag system | List of experiments with traffic allocation and measured impact |
+| Experiment Tracker | Active and recently concluded A/B tests touching the DE funnel | Experiment platform API, feature flag system | Experiment list with traffic allocation and measured impact |

-| Incident Log Analyst | Production incidents, latency spikes, or payment errors in DE region | PagerDuty, Datadog, payment gateway logs | Timeline of incidents with duration and affected user count |
+| Incident Log Analyst | Production incidents, latency spikes, payment errors in the DE region | PagerDuty, Datadog, payment gateway logs | Incident timeline with duration and affected user count |

-| Release Notes Parser | Code deployments that touched checkout, pricing, or localization | GitHub releases, deploy logs, changelog | Annotated list of relevant releases with change descriptions |
+| Release Notes Parser | Deploys that touched checkout, pricing, or localization | GitHub releases, deploy logs, changelog | Annotated release list with change descriptions |

-| Competitive Monitor | Competitor launches, pricing changes, or campaigns in the DE market | Web search, press releases, app store updates | Summary of competitive events with estimated timing and relevance |
+| Competitive Monitor | Competitor launches, pricing moves, campaigns in the DE market | Web search, press releases, app store updates | Competitive event summary with timing and relevance |

 orchestrator-decomposition.tsinterface SubagentTask {